-Summer and Winter School
+Summer and Winter Terms

-Summer school is offered each year, with a variety of courses.
+Summer courses are offered each year.
 Summer Term I and Summer Term III are three week terms.
 Students may enroll in no more than one class during Term I and one class in Term III.
 Summer Term II is a five-week term.
 Students may enroll in no more than two classes during Term II.
 Students must have permission from the faculty advisor and the Provost to exceed these limits; normally, such students should have at least a 3.0 GPA.
 Most courses offer three semester hours credit.
 Fees for summer school are charged on the basis of a tuition rate per semester hour.
 Individuals wishing to reside on campus also pay room and board.
-The specific summer school fees for the current year are listed in the Fees section of this catalog.
+The specific fees for the current year are listed in the Fees section of this catalog.
 Additional information on summer offerings may be obtained from the Provost or the Registrar.

-Winter school is offered each year, with a variety of courses.
+Winter courses are offered each year.
 Winter Term is a three week term.
 Students may enroll in no more that one class during Winter Term.
 Students must have permission from the faculty advisor and the Provost to exceed these limits; normally, such students should have at least a 3.0 GPA.
 Most courses offer three semester hours credit.
-Fees for winter school are charged on the basis of a tuition rate per semester hour.
-The specific summer school fees for the current year are listed in the Fees section of this catalog.
+Fees for the winter term are charged on the basis of a tuition rate per semester hour.
+The specific fees for the current year are listed in the Fees section of this catalog.
 Additional information on wither offerings may be obtained from the Provost or the Registrar.